 The knee is a complex structure.
 The knee is composed of 3 bones, 4 major ligaments, tendons, cartilage and the two cushions we call the menisci.
 In patients who suffered an injury to the cartilage on the end of the bone, a hole or defect in that cartilage might develop.
 In the image below you can see how nice and smooth the cartilage surface typically isFollowing an injury to the cartilage, a cartilage defect or hole might develop.
 If there is a hole in the cartilage or cushioning there is a high risk of developing osteoarthritis.
 If osteoarthritis becomes severe it could eventually lead to a knee replacement.
 Therefore it is worth fixing many cartilage injuries to try and minimize the risk of developing osteoarthritis.

-Cartilage holes or defects in the could be due to a traumatic defect (car accident or fall), or it could be due to early arthritis.
-Either way, it is essential that we try to rebuild that cartilage to minimize the risk of further arthritic or degenerative changes.
+Cartilage holes or defects in the knee can be due to a trauma (car accident or fall), or it could be due to early arthritis.
+Athletes can develop cartilage defects at the same time as an ACL tear.
+Runners, or contact athletes can develop cartilage injuries from repetitive stress.

 What is Normal Cartilage?

 Normal cartilage is a firm, rubbery substance that coats the end of our thigh bone, and the top of the shin bone — creating a thick ultra-smooth layer so that the knee can bend without friction, pain, catching, clicking or pain.
 The picture above shows this clearly.
 The surface is smooth, and free of any signs of cartilage damage or cartilage degeneration.